pointless-lang/pointless/site/pages/stdlib/Str/index.md

 ---
-title: "Standard Library: Str"
+title: "The Standard Library: Str"
 type: module
-summary: Work with strings (pieces of text).
+summary: Work with strings (pieces of text)
 ---